myopenmath/policies/privacy-policy.md

 You can sign up to receive notices of upcoming changes to this and other policies by joining our [https://groups.google.com/a/myopenmath.org/forum/#!forum/notices](Notices Google Group).

 b. *Last Modified*.
-This Privacy Policy was last modified December 21, 2019.
+This Privacy Policy was last modified Aug 17, 2020.

 <h2 id="definitions">10.
 Definitions</h2>